dantesun/gradle-distribution-server/README.md

 3. docker-compose.yml: A Nexus 3 server runs locally using Docker.
 4. https://github.com/ddimtirov/gwo-agent: Hacks gradle wrapper.
 Allows
    you replace distribution_url in wrapper.properties
+5. A private Gradle distribution server will provide a stable building environment in Enterprise.

 ## Why